-INVESTOR ACTION NOTICE: The Schall Law Firm Encourages Investors in Rivian Automotive, Inc. with Losses of $100,000 to Contact the Firm
+Investor Action Notice: The Schall Law Firm Encourages Investors in Rivian Automotive, Inc. with Losses of $100,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / March 9, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Rivian Automotive, Inc. ("Rivian" or "the Company") RIVN for violations of the federal securities laws.
+Los Angeles, California--(Newsfile Corp. - March 17, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Rivian Automotive, Inc. ("Rivian" or "the Company") RIVN for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted on November 10, 2021 (the "IPO"), are encouraged to contact the firm before May 6, 2022.